jakezhn/tourguide-interview-pack-en/tourguide-scripts-8-contrast.md

 ## Script 1 · 浙江省情

-### English Spoken Script (~1,030 words)
+### English Spoken Script (~750 words)

-Good morning again, ladies and gentlemen.
-Welcome to Picturesque Zhejiang—my home province and one of China’s most talked-about destinations.
-Whenever people mention Zhejiang, phrases like “land of fish and rice,” “land of silk,” and “land of culture” quickly follow, and after today you’ll understand why.
+Friends, before we dive into individual cities, let me sketch the big picture of Zhejiang Province.
+When Chinese people praise a place, they call it “a land of fish and rice” or “a home of poets and silk.”
+Zhejiang earns both titles.

-Zhejiang stretches along China’s southeast coast, forming the southern wing of the Yangtze River Delta.
-The mighty Qiantang River, once called Zhijiang, slices through the province and even lends Zhejiang its name.
-The province covers about 105,500 square kilometres, just 1.1% of China’s land, yet we pack in more than 66 million people—so it’s compact, energetic, and full of opportunity.
+Geographically, we stretch along China’s southeastern coastline, forming the southern wing of the Yangtze River Delta.
+The province covers roughly 105,500 square kilometres—only 1.1 percent of China’s land—but it houses more than 66 million people.
+The Qiantang River, once called Zhijiang, flows through the province and even gives Zhejiang its name.
+Mountains and hills make up about seventy percent of the terrain, water fills another ten percent, and the remaining twenty percent is precious farmland.
+That topography explains our lush tea fields, terraced farms, and winding rivers.

-The terrain is dramatic.
-Seven parts mountains, one part water, and only two parts farmland—that old saying really sums it up.
-Hills and valleys roll into each other, with rivers zigzagging through.
-The subtropical monsoon climate keeps things warm and humid, with four very distinct seasons and an annual average temperature of 15 to 18 degrees Celsius.

-Zhejiang administers 11 prefecture-level cities, including the capital Hangzhou and the port powerhouse Ningbo.
-Transportation is a breeze: nine civilian airports connect us to the world, the high-speed rail network now extends over 1,800 kilometres, and ferries dash between Ningbo, Zhoushan, and Shanghai across what we lovingly call the “Golden Triangle” of sea travel.
+Administratively, Zhejiang oversees 11 prefecture-level cities.
+Hangzhou is the capital and innovation engine.
+Ningbo anchors the maritime economy with one of the world’s busiest ports.
+Wenzhou, Taizhou, Jinhua, Shaoxing, Jiaxing, Huzhou, Quzhou, Zhoushan, and Lishui each contribute their own flavour—whether it’s manufacturing, trade, religion, or eco-tourism.
+Getting around is easy: nine civilian airports dot the province, high-speed railways stretch more than 1,800 kilometres, and ferries zip between Ningbo, Zhoushan, and Shanghai across the so-called “Golden Triangle” of sea travel.

-History here is measured in tens of thousands of years.
-Archaeologists have identified “Jiande Man” communities from 50,000 years ago.
-Hemudu Culture flourished 7,000 years ago, Liangzhu Culture 5,000 years ago, all proving that Neolithic civilisation thrived here long before recorded history.
-During the Sui and Tang dynasties, the Grand Canal turned Hangzhou into a superstar city, and by the Southern Song Dynasty, the city was the nation’s capital and one of the world’s greatest metropolises.
-Ningbo, meanwhile, shone as a major port on the Maritime Silk Road.
+The timeline here is long.
+Archaeologists discovered “Jiande Man” from 50,000 years ago, the Hemudu Culture from 7,000 years ago, and the Liangzhu Culture from 5,000 years ago.
+The Grand Canal in the Sui and Tang dynasties boosted cities like Hangzhou, and by the Southern Song Dynasty Hangzhou was the capital of China while Ningbo became a major port on the Maritime Silk Road.
+That legacy of openness still shapes Zhejiang’s character today.

-Today Zhejiang is still a national trendsetter.
-The economy, politics, society, and ecological development all rank among the best in China.
-We often call Zhejiang a “laboratory of reform” because so many of the country’s innovation policies are piloted here.

-You’ll also notice how rich the culture is.
-Eleven items from Zhejiang appear on UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity—everything from Longquan celadon firing techniques and Kunqu Opera to the legendary tales of the White Snake.
-If you love shopping for souvenirs, you’re in luck.
-Hangzhou silk, Longjing green tea, Zhang Xiaoquan scissors, Wang Xing Ji fans, and Qingtian stone carvings are classic favourites.
+Economically, Zhejiang is known as China’s “experiment lab.”
+Private enterprises thrive here, from family-run workshops to tech giants.
+The province also leads in digital government, ecological conservation, and rural revitalisation.
+People here work hard, but they balance it with a refined lifestyle—tea ceremonies, opera, and outdoor sports are part of daily life.

-Tourism resources are abundant.
-Zhejiang boasts 21 national 5A scenic spots and four UNESCO World Heritage properties: West Lake, the Zhejiang section of the Grand Canal, the Archaeological Ruins of Liangzhu City, and the natural wonder Jianglang Mountain.
-The idea here is to blend natural landscapes with human stories—mountains, rivers, lakes, temples, and old towns are all part of the same experience.
+Cultural resources follow suit.
+Zhejiang hosts 11 items on UNESCO’s Intangible Cultural Heritage list, including Longquan celadon, Kunqu Opera, blue-dyeing art, and legends like the White Snake.
+Our tangible heritage is equally impressive: West Lake, the Zhejiang stretch of the Grand Canal, the Archaeological Ruins of Liangzhu City, and Jianglang Mountain all hold UNESCO World Heritage status.
+On top of that, we have twenty-one national 5A scenic sites scattered across the province.

-To make travel planning easier, the province promotes four major metropolitan areas.
-Downtown Hangzhou teams up with Huzhou, Jiaxing, and Shaoxing to form the Hangzhou Metropolitan Area.
-This zone focuses on urban leisure, waterfront vacations, and classic water towns.
-Imagine drifting across West Lake in the morning, discovering Grand Canal heritage in the afternoon, and sharing tea in an ancient town like Wuzhen or Xitang in the evening.

-Further east, Ningbo and Zhoushan build a maritime-and-religion-focused metro area.
-Zhoushan Island—the fourth largest in China—is a paradise for island hopping and fishermen’s culture.
-And if you’re curious about Buddhism, Mount Putuo is a must-see.
-It’s the sacred site of Guanyin and one of China’s four great Buddhist mountains, praised as the “Buddhist Kingdom on the Sea.”

-South of there lies the Wenzhou–Taizhou Metropolitan Area.
-It highlights rugged mountains, folk customs, and religious heritage.
-Yandang Mountain dazzles with cliffs and waterfalls, Nanxi River meanders past ancient villages, and Tiantai Mountain carries deep connections to both Taoism and Buddhism.

-The final metropolitan cluster covers Jinhua and Yiwu.
-It’s where commerce, culture, and creativity overlap.
-Yiwu International Trade City gives you a taste of global small-commodity trading, while Hengdian World Studios lets you walk straight into China’s movie industry.

-These four hubs radiate outwards, drawing travellers to other corners such as Quzhou and Lishui.
-Places like Nianbadu Ancient Town and the Yunhe Terraces are becoming household names.
-Everywhere you go, you feel the province’s push toward “integrated tourism,” meaning the entire region works together to share resources and deliver consistent, high-quality experiences.

-Innovation keeps tourism fresh.
-Zhejiang has rolled out rural holidays, maritime adventures, study tours, wellness retreats, and even digital immersive products.
-Personalised, differentiated itineraries are the new normal here.

-That wraps up my overview of Zhejiang.
-Thank you for listening, and I truly hope you fall in love with this charming province.
-If anything piques your interest, let me know—I’m happy to dive deeper while we travel together.
-Enjoy every moment in Picturesque Zhejiang!
+To help visitors plan, we divide the province into four tourism metropolitan areas.
+The Hangzhou metropolitan circle mixes urban leisure, lakeside strolls, and classic water towns.
+The Ningbo–Zhoushan area highlights island scenery and Buddhist culture at Mount Putuo.
+The Wenzhou–Taizhou belt delivers dramatic mountains like Yandang as well as folk customs along the Nanxi River.
+The Jinhua–Yiwu region balances business and culture—you can shop in the world’s largest small-commodity market in the morning and walk into a movie set at Hengdian Studios in the afternoon.
+Places like Quzhou, Lishui, and the mountainous southwest ride on the same wave, developing integrated tourism that blends ecology, culture, and farm life.

+Looking forward, Zhejiang champions “all-area tourism.”
+Rural homestays, coastal cruises, study camps for students, and health retreats pop up alongside digital museum tours and immersive light shows.
+The goal is to keep tourism diverse, accessible, and high quality.
+As your guide, I’ll help you pick the experiences that fit your interests, from tea-picking in Meijiawu to sailing in Zhoushan.

+So that’s Zhejiang in a nutshell: compact but powerful, ancient yet modern, and always ready to welcome guests with both business savvy and poetic charm.
+If any destination catches your imagination, tap me on the shoulder—we’ll make it happen.

+**Prompt Words:** province overview · 105,500 km² & 66M people + Qiantang · 11 cities + 9 airports + 1,800 km HSR + ferry “Golden Triangle” · 50k/7k/5k yr cultures + Grand Canal/Song capital · reform lab economy · UNESCO West Lake/Canal/Liangzhu/Jianglang + 21×5A · 4 metro circles (Hangzhou/Ningbo/Wenzhou/Jinhua) · all-area tourism (rural/coast/digital) · customised plans

 ### 中文原稿